steelvelveteen/Nuremberg/README.md

 10. **Identity from EFCore** : add the nuget package `Microsoft.AspNetCore.Identity.EntityFrameworkCore`.
 The `ApplicationDbContext` must now extend the IdentityDbContext class instead of the DbContext class.
 This must be done for all partial ApplicationDbContext classes.
 Add the service in `Program.cs` file in the dbContext section : `builder.Services.AddIdentity<IdentityUser, IdentityRole>()`

-11. ** xUnit ** : for Version 2.0 only.
+11. **xUnit** : for Version 2.0 only.
 Adding a separate project with `dotnet new xunit -o Nuremberg.Api.Tests`.

+12. **Redis caching** : Read the dedicated document / tutorial for this part.

 ## What's next ##
 - Add ErrorHandlingMiddleware
-- Redis caching : watch Chapras and Tim tutorials
-- Add unit testing framework XUnit - dotnet new xunit -o nuremberg.test for example
 - Research other project structure or layouts